People of Nepal

 The fourth and most economically important geographical region is populated by various Indo-Aryan language-speaking Mediterranean-type people and some indigenous people.
 They are Tharus, Dhimal, Satar, Koche, Musahar, Meche, and Dhangars.
 This region is agriculturally the most productive of all regions.
 The climate of this region is tropical savanna with summer monsoon.

 The people living near the north and south border have easy access to neighboring countries for trade and social intercourse.
 Likewise, the energetic middle hill people make some of the best soldiers in the world.
-They are from British, Indian and Nepal armies.
+They are from the British, Indian, and Nepal armies.
 A majority of the country’s administrative offices come from this region.

-The art and culture from the medieval periods were confined and frozen for the century and a half.
+The art and culture from the medieval periods were confined and frozen for a century and a half.
 It was only after World War II, when the world situation had changed, that Nepal was able to unravel herself and open borders to establish relations with the outside world.